 Have you ever looked at the dolls available for girls and wondered where all the great STEM role models are?
-We noticed that there are very few dolls for girls interested in STEM, and decided to fill that gap with crochet patterns in the Japanese amigurumi style.
+There are uncountable numbers of patterns available online for cats, dogs, fossils, sharks, cupcakes, trees, blood cells, snails and pretty much everything else you can think of, but very few dolls for girls interested in STEM.
+We decided to fill that gap with crochet patterns in the Japanese amigurumi style.

 Patterns are free to download, and if they prove popular we aim to use Kickstarter to raise funds to put together a book.